Graphics Card Preventing Computer Startup

 The power supply unit in this computer had a rating of 750W, which should have been more than adequate to handle the demands being made on it.
 However, the computer was a number of years old, and it may have been the case that the PSU wasn’t operating as efficiently as it had once done.
 I agreed with my client that the most effective way forward would be to replace the PSU with a new 750W unit.
 If the issue returned, we could then revert to the old power supply unit and replace the graphics card instead.

 I’ve described a number of similar scenarios in this post, with computers failing to start up, or shutting down again unexpectedly.
 Are you having an issue similar to one of these?
-If so, please don’t hesitate to get in touch, whether you’re on Brisbane's north or south side, or in Logan City or the Redlands.
+If so, please don’t hesitate to get in touch, whether you’re on Brisbane's north or south side, or in the City of Ipswich, Logan City or the Redlands.
 I’m here to help and I cover a wide range of suburbs.